Burling graphs revisited, part II: Structure: Star cutsets

 \begin{proof} Follows from Lemma~\ref{lem:pre-fullstarcutsetlemma2}, and $u$ and $w$ are in distinct connected components of $G\sm N^-[v]$. \end{proof}

-\begin{lemma} If a triangle-free oriented graph $G$ has a cut vertex, then either $G$ has a full in-starcutset, or $G$ has a vertex of degree at most~1. \end{lemma}
+\begin{lemma} If a triangle-free oriented graph $G$ has a cut-vertex, then either $G$ has a full in-star cutset, or $G$ has a vertex of degree at most~1. \end{lemma}

-\begin{proof} Let $v$ be a cut vertex of $G$.
+\begin{proof} Let $v$ be a cut-vertex of $G$.
 Let $A$ and $B$ be two connected components of $G\sm v$.
 If $|A|\leq 1$ or $|B|\leq 1$, then $G$ has a vertex of degree at most~1, so let us assume that $|A|\geq 2$ and $|B|\geq 2$.
 Since $G$ is triangle-free, $A$ (resp.\ $B$) contains a non-neighbor $a$ (resp.\ $b$) of $v$.
 It follows that $a$ and $b$ are in distinct connected components of $G\sm N^-[v]$.
 So, $G$ has a full in-star cutset centered at $v$. \end{proof}

-\begin{theorem} If $G$ is an oriented Burling graph, then $G$ has a full in-star cutset, or $G$ is an oriented chandelier or $G$ contains a vertex of degree at most~1. \end{theorem}
+\begin{theorem} If $G$ is an oriented Burling graph, then either $G$ has a full in-star cutset, or $G$ is an oriented chandelier, or $G$ contains a vertex of degree at most~1. \end{theorem}

 \begin{proof} Suppose that $G$ has no vertex of degree at most~1.
 In particular, $|V(G)|\geq 3$.
-By Lemma~\ref{l:degA1}, we may assume that $G$ has no cut vertex (in particular $G$ is connected since $|V(G)|\geq 3$).
+By Lemma~\ref{l:degA1}, we may assume that $G$ has no cut-vertex (in particular $G$ is connected since $|V(G)|\geq 3$).
 We may assume that $G$ is a 2-Burling graph, for otherwise some branch of $T$ contains at least three vertices of $G$ and by Lemma~\ref{lem:pre-fullstarcutsetlemma2}, $G$ has a full in-star cutset.
-So, $G$ is a connected 2-Burling graph with no vertex cut and no vertex of degree at most 1.
+So, $G$ is a connected 2-Burling graph with no cut-vertex and no vertex of degree at most 1.
 Hence by Lemma~\ref{l:2burling}, $G$ is an oriented chandelier. \end{proof}

-Theorem~\ref{th:decompD} is in some sense best possible since it is easy to check that every oriented chandelier has no full in-star cutset.
+Theorem~\ref{th:decompD} is best possible in the sense that every oriented chandelier has no full in-star cutset.